FRS102 revenue recognition: What professional services firms need to know

 Following its 2024 periodic review, the Financial Reporting Council has introduced a new revenue recognition model within FRS 102, effective for accounting periods beginning on or after 1 January 2026.

-For firms in the professional services sector, where revenue often spans complex engagements, variable fees and longterm projects, these revisions could have a significant impact.
+For firms in the professional services sector, where revenue often spans complex engagements, variable fees and long term projects, these revisions could have a significant impact.

 This article breaks down what’s changing, why it matters and what firms should be doing now.
+For the wider picture, see our overview of the changes to FRS 102 and the main FRS 102 hub.

 A more structured model for service based revenue